A regional government in India has launched an initiative to promote digital payments and drive financial inclusion in rural areas.

-UPI, which is the Mumbai-headquartered NPCI’s flagship product, has gained momentum during the pandemic, according to the NPCI as it announced details of its involvement in the Andhra Pradesh initiative.
+The importance of UPI has surged during the pandemic, according to the NPCI as it announced details of its involvement in the Andhra Pradesh initiative.

 UPI has been “the beacon of hope to promote financial inclusivity in the country and has garnered tremendous momentum, especially during the pandemic”, NPCI managing director and chief executive Dilip Asbe said.

-“This first-of-its-kind initiative will not only reduce the time spent by villagers waiting in serpentine queues but also ensure secure, instant and contactless payments especially amid COVID-19 outbreak,” the government said, according to an Economic Times report.
+“This first-of-its-kind initiative will not only reduce the time spent by villagers waiting in serpentine queues but also ensure secure, instant and contactless payments especially amid [the] Covid-19 outbreak,” the government said, according to an Economic Times report.

 But challenges remain given the size of the country.
 More than 2,000 villages in Andhra Pradesh struggle with basic mobile connectivity, according a media report earlier this year.